-In 2003, KITLV initiated this long-term data-generating research project in cooperation with Indonesian partners LIPI (The Indonesian Institute of Sciences) and Offstream Film.
+In 2003, KITLV initiated this long-term data-generating documentation project in cooperation with LIPI (The Indonesian Institute of Sciences).
 The aim is to establish an audiovisual archive of everyday life in Indonesia during the 21st century, and to conduct research on daily life through this archive.
 To this end recordings are made in Jakarta, Delanggu (Central Java), Payakumbuh (West Sumatra), Kawal (on the island of Bintan), Sintang (West Kalimantan), Bittuang (Tana Toraja on Sulawesi), Ternate, and Surabaya.
 Every four years recordings are made at the same locations in order to trace changes and continuities.

 Centuries of intense migrations have deeply impacted the development of the creolized Papiamentu/o-speaking cultures of Aruba, Bonaire and Curacao.
 The islands’ asymmetrical relation to the Netherlands begs many questions regarding insular identities.
 In addition, contemporary migrations have deeply impacted insular demographics and understandings of what it means to be Aruban, Bonairean, or Curaçaoan.
 Finally, mass tourism became a central pillar of the insular economies, adding to the changes in the demographic make-up of the islands.